Ortigas Avenue: Bicycle lanes

-Most of the road from its intersection with Bonny Serrano Avenue to the Pasig–Cainta border has Class II paint-separated one-way bicycle lanes as part of the Metropolitan Bike Lane Network.
+Most of the road inside Metro Manila has Class II paint-separated one-way bicycle lanes as part of the Metropolitan Bike Lane Network.
 Additionally, the entire span of Ortigas Avenue from Bonny Serrano Avenue to Connecticut Street in San Juan has bollards as protection.
 However, these bollards are frequently damaged by motorists who intrude into the bicycle lanes, as the San Juan city government has struggled to regularly replace damaged bollards since its implementation in 2020.

 On August 18, 2023, San Juan Mayor Francis Zamora issued an advisory stating that the city has removed the bollards along the Ortigas Avenue bicycle lanes to be replaced with cat's eye markers.
 The advisory stated that this was done following a "thorough evaluation" conducted by the Metropolitan Manila Development Authority to "restore roads to their optimal capacity" due to "congestion and a reduction in road capacity".

+Elevated railway

+The Manila Metro Rail Transit Line 4 (MRT-4) is a proposed fully elevated railway mass-transit system connecting the Ortigas Center area in Quezon City to Taytay.
+The project is planned to have 10 stations along an approximately 13.4 km alignment.

+The Asian Infrastructure Investment Bank (AIIB) describes the MRT-4 as a high-capacity railway mass-transit system with an elevated viaduct approximately 12.7 km long and 10 stations.
+A March 2023 AIIB market-engagement notice described the project as a "fully-elevated railway mass-transit system" and stated that the preliminary design consisted of an approximately 13 km railway with 10 stations.

+The project's Environmental Impact Statement and technical annexes provide further documentation on the proposed alignment, elevated structures, stations, and associated railway facilities.

 Proposal for an elevated expressway (R-5/Ortigas Expressway)

 Ireka Construction Berhad, a Malaysian company, and EEI Corporation entered into a memorandum of understanding in 1996 to construct the elevated highway as part of a joint venture with the Philippine National Construction Corporation (PNCC).
-This would have been the Philippines' first elevated road of this length.
-The Metro Manila Skyway, which is being built on top of the South Luzon Expressway, is a similar project.
+This would have been the Philippines' first elevated road of this length, similar to the Metro Manila Skyway.

 In 1999, a joint venture of Strategic Alliance Development Corporation (STRADEC), Marubeni, and Kumagai Gumi under the build-operate transfer (BOT) scheme proposed the construction of a 5.7 km 6-lane Ortigas Expressway as a multi-story structure over the existing Ortigas Avenue Extension from E. Rodriguez (junction with C-5) to the Circumferential Road 6.
 No new proposals were made since then.